November 19, 2021

 February 21, 2017

-Similarly, there are many people in our lives who seem to have it all together who desperately need the love of Jesus.
+Similarly, many people in our lives seem to have it all together and desperately need the love of Jesus.
 They may be articulate, nice, and maybe even live in one of those Encino homes.
 But beyond all that, they may be searching for answers, empty, and not sure if it’s safe to make themselves vulnerable.
 As a Christ-follower, you are called to join Jesus in extending Good News to each person in your life.

 On the other hand, there are many Christ-followers who view themselves as disqualified or unqualified to be one of God’s ministers.
 Worldviews or models or teachings – whether explicit or implicit – may have told you that being a woman, or not having a theological education, or being young, or being too old, would keep you from being a full partner in God’s work.
 I invite you to pursue the fullness of what God has called you to do, seeing things that may not be obvious in our worldview but that God wants to reveal by his Word and his Holy Spirit.